xioren/ImageGoblin/README.md

 ### operation:

++ *default:* inputting either a url or a text file with links will try to match the link(s) to a specific handler. the handler with download what images is can accord to its rule set. if no handler is matched a generic handler is used.

-+ *mode 1 (default):* parses and downloads media from a web server using a supplied url. strings can be added, substituted, or removed using a _modifier_. input the _modifier_ as the format argument. 'add _modifier_' will append the modifier to the end of the url; for example a query string. 'sub _modifier_' substitutes, while 'rem _modifier_' removes.
++ *generic:* for any site without a specific handler. parses and downloads media from a web server using a supplied url. strings can be added, substituted, or removed using a _modifier_. input the _modifier_ as the format argument. 'add _modifier_' will append the modifier to the end of the url; for example a query string. 'sub _modifier_' substitutes, while 'rem _modifier_' removes.

     *examples*